 known for its sun-drenched vineyards and its

 hilltop castle ruins.
-Our main goal was to hike
+Our main goal during our

 At the trailhead, after a short climb, the trail